 Comment "Hello MCP" on page "Getting started"

-The AI will correctly plan two API calls, v1/search
+The AI will execute API calls to v1/search

 and v1/comments